rojasjo/ApiTestDemo/readme.md

 </details>

-## Integration Testing against APIs:
+## Integration Testing against APIs

 ### Introduction
 Integration testing ensures that an application's API functions correctly by testing how its various components interact.
 It verifies that API endpoints produce expected results when called, helping ensure seamless communication within the system.